Johns Hopkins Institute for NanoBioTechnology

 Q: Explain the role of nanotechnology in the development of your organization or department.

-Nanobiotechnology is the central focus of all INBT supported research efforts, educational programs, public outreach and corporate partnerships.
-Nanobiotechnology is, by its very nature multidisciplinary.
-In the basic biological sciences, INBT supports research the uses the tools of nanoscience to advance our understanding of cellular and molecular dynamics.
+Nanobiotechnology is the central focus of all INBT-supported research efforts, educational programs, public outreach and corporate partnerships.
+Nanobiotechnology is, by its very nature, multidisciplinary.
+In the basic biological sciences, INBT supports research that uses the tools of nanoscience to advance our understanding of cellular and molecular dynamics.
 One of the institute’s objectives is to take advantage of the university’s strength in medical science and in nanobiotechnology to solve problems at the interface of biology and medicine.
 Therefore, in the clinical sciences INBT supports research to develop novel methods for diagnostics and therapeutics that apply nanoscale solutions to medical problems.
 INBT also promotes research that fosters a better understanding of the potential impact of nanoscience and nanobiotechnology on health and the environment.

 Q: What key markets do you serve?

-The institute serves the wider university and industrial communities through an annual nanobio symposium that draws more than 400 attendees and features more than 100 posters on nanobio research.
 We reach people outside the university through our comprehensive web site with searchable databases for faculty research, a nanoscience tool repository, a database of nanobio-related courses, and funding opportunities.
 We publish news about INBT activities and the work of affiliated faculty in a bi-monthly NanoBio Newsletter and in various media outlets, both on and off campus.

 Q: How has nanotechnology impacted the products or services you provide?